cisco-open/sdwan-lab-deployment-tool/README.md

 - 20 SD-WAN Edges
 - 10 SD-Routing Edges

-- The tool requires at least 9 nodes to depoloy the topology and there it is not supported on CML Freetier.
+The tool requires a minimum of 9 nodes to deploy the topology; therefore, it is not supported on CML-Free.

 ## Appendix - WSL Installation